danielkellyio/opti-image/README.md

 # Opti-Image
 A Vue.js component for handling performant images without the headache.
-* Webp's with fallbacks for unsupported browsers
+* Webp's with fallbacks for unsupported browsers (even in srcset)
 * Lazy loading out of the box
 * Space reserved according to aspect ratio to prevent page jumping upon image load
 * Built in support for [placeholder.com](https://placeholder.com/?ref=opti-image) for handy placeholder images during development
 * Works with Nuxt.js (SSR)
 * 26kb minified
-* Srcset Support Coming Soon!

 ## Installation